z-george-ma/openwrt-iot/README.md

 ## Contributing
 If you would like to request a feature or suggest a module, please [open a new issue](https://github.com/z-george-ma/openwrt-iot/issues/new) against this repository.

 When contributing to this repository, it is highly recommended to first discuss the change you wish to make via Github Issue.
 Pull requests are welcomed.
-In general, we follow the "fork-and-pull" Git workflow.w
+In general, we follow the "fork-and-pull" Git workflow.